mabdh/pages/source/_posts/copymachine.md

   - /images/copymachine/cm5.png
   - /images/copymachine/cm6.png
 ---
 Redesigning a copy machine and make it easy to use.
 This was the project of Designing Interactive Systems 1 course.
-I contributed in the user studies, idea generation process, and I created the 3D model using Autocad 123D Design.
+I contributed in the user studies, idea generation process, and I created the 3D model using Autocad 123D Design. <!-- more -->

 <hr>
 - Date: November 2014